reedmusic/exercises/jazz/cool/cool5.md

 ---
-title: Jazz Listening Term 2b-7 Easter 1
+title: Jazz Listening: Cool 5
 ---

 ## Cannonball Adderley: 'One for Daddy-O'